sighupio/fury-kubernetes-dr/README.md

 - migrate cluster resources to other clusters
 - replicate your production environment to development and testing environment.

-Together with Velero, velero-restic allows you to:
+Together with Velero, Velero Restic allows you to:

 - backup Kubernetes volumes
 - restore Kubernetes volumes

-The module contains also packages to natively integrate with volumes of different cloud providers.
+The module contains also velero plugins to natively integrate with Velero with different cloud providers and use cloud provider's volumes as the storage backend.

 ## Packages